foxdonut/meiosis/tutorial/lessons/04-meiosis-with-function-patches.md

 [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) or
 [Ramda](https://ramdajs.com/) for example.

 Now we need to use function patches in the accumulator function.
-Remember that the accumulator gets the current state and the incoming patch as parameters, and must return the updated state.
+Remember that the accumulator gets, as parameters, the current state and the incoming patch.
+The accumulator must return the updated state.
 Since the incoming patches are functions, we just need to call them:

 ```js
 const states = flyd.scan((state, patch) => patch(state), initial, update);